Petr Skrabanek

-Petr Skrabanek (October 27, 1940 – June 21, 1994) was a doctor, physician, professor of medicine, and author of several books and many articles.
+Petr Skrabanek (Petr Škrabánek; 27 October 1940 – 21 June 1994) was a Czech-Irish physician, professor of medicine and author of several books and many articles.

 Skrabanek was described by Ben Goldacre as "a lifelong champion of clear thinking, scepticism, and critical appraisal", and expressed vocal criticism of what he dubbed "cacademics", "quackupuncturists" and "nonsensus-consensus".

-Skrabanek was a polymath, loving jazz, history, literature, playing the piano.
+Skrabanek was a polymath, loving jazz, history, literature and playing the piano.
 He spoke several languages thanks to which he was able to deeply study Joyce's last work - the avant-garde novel Finnegans Wake.